On diregular digraphs with degree two and excess three: Introduction

 The first paper to consider this problem was \cite{Sil}, in which Sillasen proves that there are no diregular $(2,k,+1)$-digraphs for $k \geq 2$.
 Strong conditions on non-diregular digraphs with excess one were also derived in this paper.
-These results were later strengthened \cite{MirSil} to show that any digraph with excess $\epsilon = 1$ must be diregular, thereby completing the proof of the nonexistence of $(2,k,+1)$-digraphs.
-It is also known that $(d,k,+1)$-digraphs do not exist for $k= 2$ and $d > 7$ \cite{MirSil} or $k = 3, 4$ for $d > 1$.
-In \cite{ErsTui} it is shown that for all $d$ and $k$ there exists a diregular $k$-geodetic digraph with degree $d$, so that geodetic cages exist for all values of $d$ and $k$, and that for fixed $k$ the Moore bound can be approached asymptotically by arc-transitive $k$-geodetic digraphs as $d \rightarrow \infty $.
-Some small $k$-geodetic digraphs are constructed in the same paper and lower bounds for particular values of $d$ and $k$ established.
+These results were later strengthened \cite{MirSil} to show that any digraph with excess $\epsilon = 1$ must be diregular, thereby completing the proof of the non-existence of $(2,k,+1)$-digraphs.
+It is also known that $(d, k,+1)$-digraphs do not exist for $k = 2$ and $d > 7$ or $k = 3, 4$ for $d > 1$ \cite{MirSil}.
+In \cite{TuiErs} it is shown that for all $d,k \geq 2$ there exists a diregular $k$-geodetic digraph with out-degree $d$, so that geodetic cages exist for all values of $d$ and $k$, and that for any fixed $k$ the Moore bound can be approached asymptotically by arc-transitive $k$-geodetic digraphs as $d \rightarrow \infty $.

 In \cite{Tui} the present author has proven that for $k \geq 2$ any $(2,k,+2)$-digraphs must be diregular.
 Using an approach similar to that of \cite{MilSir} this analysis was completed in \cite{Tui2} by showing that there are no diregular $(2,k,+2)$-digraphs for $k \geq 3$ and classifying the diregular $(2,2,+2)$-digraphs up to isomorphism.
-There are exactly two $(2,2,+2)$-digraphs, which are displayed in Figure \ref{fig:two cages}; these represent the only known non-trivial geodetic cages.
+There are exactly two $(2,2,+2)$-digraphs, which are displayed in Fig.\ref{fig:two cages}; these represent the only known non-trivial geodetic cages.
 New results have allowed the method of \cite{Tui2} to be extended to excess $\epsilon = 3$.
 In this paper, we therefore present a complete classification of diregular $(2,k,+3)$-digraphs for $k \geq 3$.

-\section{The Neighbourhood Lemma}
+\section{The neighbourhood lemma}